paulinewee/voca/README.md

 ![1698879560119](image/README/1698879560119.png)

-/add - add a list, will be validated
+/add - add a list, input will be validated

 ![1698881299520](image/README/1698881299520.png)